aptech/docs/docs/CR-hessMTw.rst

 Format
 ----------------
 .. function:: hessMTw(&fct, par1, data1, wgts)

     :param &fct: pointer to procedure returning Nx1 vector.
     :type &fct: scalar

-    :param par1: an instance of structure of type PV containing parameter vector at which Hessian is to be evaluated.
+    :param par1:
-    :type par1: TODO
+    :type par1: an instance of structure of type PV containing parameter vector at which Hessian is to be evaluated

-    :param data1: structure of type DS containing any data needed by  fct.
+    :param data1:
-    :type data1: TODO
+    :type data1: structure of type DS containing any data needed by  fct

     :param wgts: weights.
     :type wgts: Nx1 vector